midwire/bash.env/README.markdown

 Make sure you customize the individual files to your own taste.

+## Install

+To use it:

+1. Clone the project into your home directory.
-To use it add the following to your $HOME/.bashrc file.
+1. Add the following to your $HOME/.bashrc file:

     # Source each *.sh file in the ~/.env folder
     echo "User .bashrc..."